 Whenever a bluish green gemstone appears, it steals the show and ignites the desire to keep it for yourself.
 Without any doubt, the bluish green sapphire is one in a million and it is sourced from only one place in the world – Yogo Gulch, Montana.
 Hence, its two other popular names, “Yogo” sapphire and "Montana” sapphire.
 They are considered a “cornflower blue” variety, which is remarkable for the extraordinary grades of color and clarity.
 Oval and radiant cuts create the most awe-inspiring bluish green sapphire rings, because these faceting styles give the gem an opportunity to display its optimal beauty and brilliance.

-Oval Bluish Green Sapphire & Diamond Alternative Ring
+Alternative Oval Bluish Green Sapphire Ring with Diamonds

 Good news is that bluish green sapphires are becoming more and more available in different styles and sizes, thus offering customers more freedom to enjoy in their excellence and level up their style game.

 These are the only sapphire gems with “color zoning” – an optical phenomenon where the gem exhibits two different colors at the same time.
 No special equipment is required to detect them, because this phenomenon can be clearly noticed with the naked eye.
 The best part of it?
 It is not affected by any type of lighting condition.
 Color zoning ranges from minor to prominent and it is the main factor in determining the value of the gem.

 Bi-color sapphire rings are extremely rare on the marketplace and they are mainly requested as custom jewelry.
 The most expensive bi-color sapphires are produced in Tanzania, Thailand and Madagascar.

 Photo Credit: Pinterest